techiediaries/techiediaries/_posts/2019/Angular/2019-06-05-angular-material-navigation-toolbar-sidenav.md

 ---
 layout: post
-title: "Angular Material 8 Tutorial: Build Navigation UI with Toolbar and Side Navigation Menu"
+title: "Angular Material 10/9 Tutorial: Build Navigation UI with Toolbar and Side Navigation Menu"
 image: "images/content/angular.png"
-excerpt: "Angular Material 8 Tutorial: Build Navigation UI with Toolbar and Side Navigation Menu" tags : [  angular ,  angular-9-material-examples]
+excerpt: "Angular Material 8 Tutorial: Build Navigation UI with Toolbar and Side Navigation Menu"
+date: 2020-06-09
+tags : [  angular ,  angular-9-material-examples]
 ---

-In the previous [tutorial](https://www.techiediaries.com/angular-tutorial) we’ve seen how to create an Angular 8 application for consuming a simple CRM REST API.
-We’ve also added component routing to our application in this [tutorial](https://www.techiediaries.com/angular-routing-tutorial).
-Now, let’s build on those tutorials to create the UI using Angular Material 8.
+In the previous tutorial we’ve seen how to consume a [REST API with Angular 10/9 HttpClient](https://www.techiediaries.com/angular/angular-9-8-tutorial-by-example-rest-crud-apis-http-get-requests-with-httpclient/).

+We’ve also added [component routing](https://www.techiediaries.com/angular-routing-tutorial/) to our application.
+Now, let’s learn to create the UI using Angular Material 10.

-## Setting up Angular Material 8
+## Setting up Angular Material 10/9

-We'll be using Material Design to style our CRM UI, so we need to add Angular Material 8 to our project.
+We'll be using Material Design to style our App UI, so we need to add Angular Material 10 to our Angular project.

 Fortunately, this is only one command away.
 Open a new terminal and run the following commands: